SimonEhleringer/website-thomas-ehleringer/README.md

 ## General info

-Thomas Ehleringer is a country appraiser from Germany.
+Thomas Ehleringer is an expert for agricultural property and business valuation.

 This website shows his portfolio, qualification and how to contact him.